clod2000/GenAI-for-peptides/README.md

 - PyTorch
 - PyTorch Geometric
 - MDAnalysis
-- Other dependencies as required in the code
+- Additional libraries as required by the code

-You may need to install additional libraries via `pip` or `conda` as required.
+You may need to install extra dependencies via `pip` or `conda`.

 ### Example Usage

-1. Clone the repository:
+1. **Clone the repository:**
     ```sh
     git clone https://github.com/clod2000/GenAI-for-peptides.git
     cd GenAI-for-peptides/FULL_ATOM/CODES
     ```

-2. Prepare your configuration file, or use the template and modify as needed.
+2. **Prepare your configuration file**, or use the provided template and modify as needed.

-3. Run a single experiment:
+3. **Run a single experiment:**
     ```sh
     python fmain.py --config config.template.in
     ```

-4. For batch experiments, use the provided shell scripts:
+4. **For batch experiments, use the provided shell scripts:**
     ```sh
     bash single_sim.sh
     ```

 ## Current Status

-This project is in active development as part of my master's thesis.
-Expect frequent changes and refactoring as the work progresses.
+This project is under active development as part of my master's thesis.
+Expect frequent changes and refactoring.

 ## Author